davidliuk/blog/src/cg/5620/coordinate-systems.md

 ---

-- rotated fram to unrotated frame
+- rotated frame to unrotated frame
 - Local to global
 - body to world
 - child to parent